monark12/Kaggle-Short-Answer-Scoring/README.md

 # The Hewlett Foundation: Short Answer Scoring
-The notebook contains my solution to the given problem. https://www.kaggle.com/c/asap-sas
+The notebook contains my solution to the given problem.<br>
+https://www.kaggle.com/c/asap-sas
 The problem is to Score Student-Answers in a Scale of 0-3.
 The dataset contains Answers from 10 Different Categories/Topics.